Settling the Score with Mr. Zoldan

 Silence.

 “I’ll keep him away,” I rushed on.
-“I’ll take him out, distract him, kidnap him if I have to.
+“I’ll take him out, distract him, kidnap him if I must.
 You get in, open my computer, and delete the email.
 Both sides.
 Mine and his.”

 “Why bother?”